-- a.
-The services below (1 through 5) or any combination thereof as indicated on the Form 45 for each defendant/offender: - (1) Treatment Readiness Group (2090) to two (2) or more defendants/offenders.
-This clinical service shall prepare defendants/offenders for success in substance abuse treatment through the use of motivational interviewing and cognitive-behavioral skill building. - (2) Individual Counseling (2010) to one (1) defendant/offender; - (3) Group Counseling (2020) to two (2) or more defendants/offenders but no more than twelve (12); - (4) Family Counseling (2030) to a defendant/offender and one (1) or more family members.
-The vendor may meet with family members without the defendant/offender present with USPO/USPSO approval
+a.
+The services below (1 through 5) or any combination thereof as indicated on the Form 45 for each defendant/offender:

+- (1) Individual Counseling (2010) to one (1) defendant/offender; - (2) Group Counseling (2020) to two (2) or more defendants/offenders but no more than twelve (12); - (3) Family Counseling (2030) to a defendant/offender and one (1) or more family members.
+The vendor may meet with family members without the defendant/offender present with USPO/USPSO approval b.
+For counseling identified for project codes 2010, 2020, 2030, 2040, and 2090, the vendor shall:

-- b.
-For counseling identified for project codes 2010, 2020, 2030, 2040, and 2090, the vendor shall: - (1) Provide treatment only as directed on the Probation Form 45. - (2) Provide for emergency services (e.g., after hours staff phone numbers, local hotlines) for defendants/offenders when counselors are not available. - (3) Ensure that treatment plans are present and include: (a) short and long-term goals for the defendant(s)/offender(s); (b) measurable objectives; (c) type and frequency of services to be received; (d) specific criteria for treatment completion and the anticipated time-frame; (e) documentation of treatment plan review (including defendant's/offender's input), and continued need for treatment, if necessary (at least every 90 days).
+(1) Provide treatment only as directed on the Probation Form 45.

+(2) Provide for emergency services (e.g., after hours staff phone numbers, local hotlines) for defendants/offenders when counselors are not available.

+(3) Ensure that treatment plans are present and include: (a) short and long-term goals for the defendant(s)/offender(s); (b) measurable objectives; (c)

+type and frequency of services to be received; (d) specific criteria for treatment completion and the anticipated time-frame; (e) documentation of treatment plan review (including defendant's/offender's input), and continued need for treatment, if necessary (at least every 90 days).
 The plan should include information on family and significant others involvement (i.e., community support programs, etc.).

-NOTE: After every update, or at least every 90 days, the treatment plan should be attached to the monthly treatment report provided to the USPO/USPSO.
+NOTE: Initially and after every update, or at least every 90 days, the treatment plan should be attached to the monthly treatment report provided to the USPO/USPSO.

-- (4) Ensure that only face-to-face contacts with the defendant/offender (or family) are billed and that emergency telephone calls are factored into the unit price. - (5) Ensure that a typed discharge summary is submitted to the USPO/USPSO within 15 calendar days after treatment is terminated.
+(4) Ensure that only face-to-face contacts with the defendant/offender (or family) are billed and that emergency telephone calls are factored into the unit price.

+(5) Ensure that a typed discharge summary is submitted to the USPO/USPSO within 15 calendar days after treatment is terminated.
 The summary shall outline the reason for concluding contract services, (i.e., the defendant/offender responded to treatment and treatment is no longer needed, or the defendant/offender failed to respond to treatment).
 Additionally, the discharge summary shall include recommendations for community-based aftercare that the defendant/offender can readily access.
-In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated. - (6) Ensure that counselors notify the USPO/USPSO within 24 hours if the defendant/offender fails to report for treatment, conduct violating a condition of supervision occurs, or third-party risk issues are identified.
+In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated.

+(6) Ensure that counselors notify the USPO/USPSO within 24 hours if the defendant/offender fails to report for treatment, conduct violating a condition of supervision occurs, or third-party risk issues are identified.
 If the assigned USPO/USPSO is not available, the counselor shall notify a supervisor or the duty officer.

-- c.
-For substance abuse treatment services performed for project codes 2010, 2020, 2030, 2040, and 2090 the vendor shall ensure that all personnel meet the following qualifications: - (1) Principal counseling services practitioners shall have at least one of the following (a or b):
+c.
+For substance abuse treatment services performed for project codes

+2010, 2020, 2030, 2040, and 2090 the vendor shall ensure that all personnel meet the following qualifications:

+(1) Principal counseling services practitioners shall have at least one of the following ( a or b ):